-Ok, this one is not really an insider tip ?
+Ok, this one is not really an insider tip?

-But how can we not talk about the world’s largest museum ?
+But how can we not talk about the world’s largest museum?
 The Louvre is amazing, and anyone coming to Paris should at least spend a day there.
-In our opinion, it is more iconic than the Eiffel tower or the Champs Elysées.
+In our opinion, it is more iconic than the Eiffel Tower or the Champs Elysées.

-Originally it was a a fortress, built to protect Paris around 700 years ago.
+Originally it was a fortress, built to protect Paris around 700 years ago.
 But after Paris expansion during the “Renaissance”, there was no point for this castle, so it was transformed into a secondary home for the King and his Queen, (along with the “Palais des Tuileries” right next to it).

 All the treasures collected by the former French Kings were stored there, and people started to come to visit it.